rahul051296/ticket-bot/data/data.md

 ## intent:smalltalk.agent.origin
 - were you born here
 - where were you born
-- what is your country
+- what is your country name?
 - where are you from
 - where do you come from
 - where did you come from
 - where have you been born
 - from where are you
 - are you from far aways
-- what's your homeland
+- what's your homeland?
 - your homeland is

 ## intent:smalltalk.agent.ready